The Odysseus project is a long-life, low-cost nickel sulphide redevelopment project in Western Australia. Discovered in 2010, Odysseus is among…

-Power to the project site and other deposits will be supplied through Ergon 66kV network from the local power grid.
-The Waterloo deposit will be powered using a diesel generator station.
+Power to the project site and other deposits is supplied through Ergon 66kV network from the local power grid.
+The Waterloo deposit is powered by using a diesel generator station.

 The on-site tailings storage facility and the unused Vomacka open-pit currently have sufficient water capacity for the plant operations.
-An existing bore field located 9km from the project site will act as a back-up water source.
-Reverse osmosis water treatment facility will supply drinking water.
+An existing bore field located 9km from the project site is acting as a back-up water source.
+Reverse osmosis water treatment facility is supplying drinking water.

 Other infrastructure at the project site include an existing tailings storage facility (TSF), waste rock dumps, two evaporation ponds, fuel storage tanks, dispenser and hydrocarbons storage and waste disposal area.

-Additional infrastructure to be developed includes administration, mining and maintenance offices, workshops, process plant offices, metallurgical laboratory buildings and other ancillary facilities.
+Additional infrastructure facilities include administration, mining and maintenance offices, workshops, process plant offices, metallurgical laboratory buildings and other ancillary facilities.